Guest bloggers: Dr Jane Wiltshire and Dr Ian A W Macdonald

 Playing host to scores of ectoparasites, another sophisticated food chain service.

-Rhino are plagued by ectoparasites such as the rhino fly or tabanid fly, which can be seen through binoculars by the score on the flanks of white rhino.
-They spend a large part of their lifecycle in the stomach of the rhino, and their existence is so tightly bound to that of rhinos that their numbers decline sharply when rhino numbers decline.
+Rhino are plagued by ectoparasites such as the rhino fly, which can be seen through binoculars by the score on the flanks of white rhino.
+The rhinoceros stomach botflies spend a large part of their lifecycle in the stomach of the rhino, and their existence is so tightly bound to that of rhinos that their numbers decline sharply when rhino numbers decline.

 Rhinos are host to ticks, too.
 The ticks, in turn, sustain other species such as oxpeckers which eat them.
 A rhino host carrying a plethora of ticks is so prized by oxpeckers that following the flight path of these noisy birds is often the easiest way to locate the rhinos themselves!
 Terrapins, too, feed on the ticks carried by rhinos when rhinos drink and wallow at waterholes.